LAMBERT G. PALMER, LT, USN

 The Lucky Bag was first published in 1894.

-Lambert Gittings Palmer was admitted to the Naval Academy from At Large on July 20, 1863 at age 14 years 7 months.
+Lambert Gittings Palmer was admitted to the Naval Academy with an At Large appointment on July 20, 1863 at age 14 years 7 months.

 Lambert was lost on November 24, 1877 when USS Huron (1875) went aground and then wrecked in heavy weather off Nags Head, North Carolina.
 Ninety-seven other officers and men were also lost.